 What do you expect from your exercise shoes?
 Are they comfortable?
 Can you walk all day in them?
 Do they fit your needs of wide or narrow, toe-box size, and blister free?
 Are you looking to run marathons, grab coffee with a friend, spend the day exploring the sights of a new city or all of the above?
 Consider your travel realities before you invest in new kicks.

 Are you hard on your footwear?
-Consider the life you lead, how long you’re hoping these shoes will last and the care you provide your trusty trainers.
+Consider the life you lead, how long you want these shoes to last and the care you provide your trusty trainers.
 Price and durability can often go hand in hand – keep in mind your actions, habits, comfort needs and how you pack before you buy that fabulous footwear.

-The first question is what kind of traveler are you?
 For myself, I prefer comfortable shoes that enable me to walk a path, hit the elliptical, and tour the city all without changing my kicks.
-Typical cross-trainers that come in kids’ sizes and don’t break my budget are good for me.
-The shoe needs of my friend Anthony Rodale, ‘an ultra runner, 2 time Marathon des Sables finisher’ and one of the many active minds behind Fitwild.com, are definitely on a much different scale.
-While he was in France recently, he told me he had, “2 pair of Hokas that met his needs of lightweight and multifunctional.”
-Wherever you fall on the shoe needs scale – they’re out there.
+Typical cross-trainers work for me.
+The shoe needs of my friend Anthony Rodale, ‘an ultra runner, 2 time Marathon des Sables finisher’ and one of the active minds behind Fitwild, are on a different scale.
+While he was in France recently, he told me he had, “2 pairs of Hokas that met his needs of lightweight and multifunctional.”

 The lightest in this line of Nike options, this shoe’s innovative design moves with your every step.
-Key for travelers is the packability- with its mesh upper, shove it into your bag, grab your gear and get out there!
+Key for travelers is the packability.
+With its mesh upper, you can shove it into your bag, grab your gear and get out there!
 This shoe has great breathability and significant ability to contract and expand with your entire foot as it hits the pavement or the trails.
 Lightweight construction and attention to detail that Nike is known for makes this choice one to add to your exercise pack.

 For those looking for an au natural experience, join the barefoot club.
 Whether you’re a five-finger fan or prefer skin close to the trail, there’s a model somewhere out there for you.